Improv Cohort 2026

 Who this is for:

-• Are a professionally trained orchestral musician or teacher
+• You are a classically trained orchestral musician or teacher

 • “I was part of an international improvising cohort Sæunn ran, and it was brilliant.
 It was the most beautiful thing.
 What I love about (the Cohort) is the freedom to do really interesting work, and the people you meet through it are incredibly inspiring.”